eschlenz/Machining/md/Lathe RPM Reference Carbide.md

 | Plastics (Delrin) | 1200 | 19200 | 9600 | 4800 | 3200 | 2400 | 1920 | 1600 |
 | Plastics (Nylon) | 900 | 14400 | 7200 | 3600 | 2400 | 1800 | 1440 | 1200 |
 | Plastics (Acrylic) | 600 | 9600 | 4800 | 2400 | 1600 | 1200 | 960 | 800 |

-⚠ **Practical Note:** Often your lathe/chuck rating or balance limits will cap you well below the listed RPMs on small diameters.
-If your max safe speed is, say, 4,000 RPM, just run the max and adjust feed/DOC for chip control.
-Also tweak SFM based on insert grade, nose radius, chipbreaker, coolant, and rigidity.